Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Puerto Vallarta highlights

-✅ Puerto Vallarta is a seaside big city, located on Bandera bay.
-We can distinguish different areas in Puerto Vallarta and in my post on the best areas to stay in Puerto Vallarta I describe it all very well in detail.
+✅ Puerto Vallarta is a seaside big city, located on Banderas Bay.
+We can distinguish different areas in Puerto Vallarta, and in my post on the best areas to stay in Puerto Vallarta, I describe them all in detail.

-✅ There is a Marine area with luxury boats and high-end apartments and hotels, besides world-class restaurants and shops.
+✅ There is a Marine area with luxury boats, high-end apartments, and hotels, besides world-class restaurants and shops.

 ✅ There is an abundance of nature, art, history, and culture to discover in Puerto Vallarta.
 The city offers a variety of tours to explore the surrounding nature with hikes, snorkeling, scuba diving, or cultural city walks, and much more.